 In addition, as a foreign private issuer, we are exempt from the rules and regulations under the Exchange Act related to the furnishing and content of proxy statements, and our officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions contained in Section 16 of the Exchange Act.
 In addition, we are not required under the Exchange Act to file annual, quarterly and current reports and financial statements with the SEC as frequently or as promptly as domestic U.S. issuers whose securities are registered under the Exchange Act.
+Furthermore, we are not subject to SEC Regulation FD (Fair Disclosure), which generally prohibits selective disclosure of material nonpublic information.
 These exemptions and leniencies will reduce the frequency and scope of information and protections to which you are entitled as an investor.